Tanishk901/Snake-Game/README.md

 # Snake-Game
-Made this popular Snake Game using Python Programming Language.
+- Made this popular Snake Game by using Python Programming Language.